Wake County voters will see three local bond referendums on their November ballot.

 If all three items are approved, county taxpayers would see their taxes rise 3.8-cents per $100 of assessed property value, or $133 per year on a $350,00 home.

 The money would fund years worth of construction and capital improvements for Wake County Public Schools, Wake Technical Community College and the county’s parks, recreation and open space efforts.

-What’s going to be on the ballot?
+What’s on the ballot?

-How much is it going to cost?
+How much will it cost?

 A voter referendum is required for the county to issue general obligation bonds, which the county says is the least expensive financing option available to them.
 Wake County estimates the county would save $50 million through the 20 years of the bond.

-What school projects are planned for the bond money?
+What school projects are planned?

 WCPSS relies on the seven-year construction plan agreed on by both the commissioners and Wake County school board.
 Of the $548 million, $140 million is planned for new schools including South Lakes Elementary School in Fuquay-Varina, a middle school in Fuquay-Varina, an elementary school in Apex, two elementary schools in southwest Wake County, a new high school in southwest Wake County and an unidentified elementary school.